 Bratman, E. and Dias, C. B. (2018).
 “Development Blind Spots in Environmental Impact Assessment: Tensions between Policy, Law and Practice in Brazil’s Xingu River Basin.”
 Environmental Impact Assessment Review 70: 1-10.

 Bratman, E. “Energy and Environment – Not the Olympics – Are Brazil’s Real Test.”
 Pacific Standard.
 July 25, 2016.

 Teaching Notes (and “Expert”) for Council on Foreign Relations Infoguide on Deforestation in the Amazon (see “Resources” link in bottom left corner for the Teaching notes).
-Council on Foreign Relations Back-to-School event on Deforestation in the Amazon, panel discussion with Eve Bratman and Matthew Taylor, moderated by Robert McMahon, October 14, 2016.
+And, check out the video of the Council on Foreign Relations Back-to-School event on Deforestation in the Amazon, panel discussion with Eve Bratman and Matthew Taylor, moderated by Robert McMahon, October 14, 2016.

 Bratman, E. “Passive Revolution in the Green Economy: Activism and the Belo Monte Dam” International Environmental Agreements: Politics, Law, and Economics 15:1 (March 2015), 61-77.

 Bratman, E. “Brazil, the Green Economy and Challenging Environmental Norms in Global Governance.” in Matthew Taylor and Oliver Steunkel, eds., Brazil and the Liberal Order, (Palgrave MacMillan, 2015).